 Frontenac Arch Biosphere Region

 The Frontenac Arch Biosphere Region is one of the 18 biosphere regions within Canada.
 In 1996, representatives from Canadian biospheres came together to form the Canadian Biosphere Reserves Association (CBRA).
-Their purpose is to provide support to all Canadian biosphere reserves and act as representation in higher levels of the Man and the Biosphere Programme.
+Their purpose is to provide support to all Canadian biosphere regions and act as representation in higher levels of the Man and the Biosphere Programme.

 Frontenac Arch Biosphere Network (FABN)

 The biosphere reserve designation is administered by the non-profit Frontenac Arch Biosphere Network.
 Governed by a volunteer board of directors, the Network works with local federal and provincial parks, local Indigenous Nations and individuals, conservation authorities, land trusts, municipalities, community and environmental organizations to fulfill the mandates of the Man and the Biosphere programme.